Draggie306/CheatSheets/A level/source/Computer Science.md

 #### Two's complement with Floating Point (Floating Point Normalisation)

-Because Two's complement relies on the most significant bit (first bit) being 1 for it to be negative, this has an unintended side-consequence with our number as the computer may think it is negative when we want it to be positive.
+Because Two's complement relies on the most significant bit (leftmost bit) being `1` for negative numbers, we cannot represent positive numbers starting from `1`.
+To resolve this side-effect, we normalise the binary expression with the following rules:

-In that case, an additional rule applies:
 * for positive numbers, the imaginatory '.' needs to go between the first 0 and 1.
 * for negative numbers, the imaginatory '.' needs to go between the first 1 and 0.